 You’re Too Sensitive

-The more you learn about the greatest entrepreneurs, the more that you realize that although these individuals are admired for what they’ve accomplished, they’re not always that liked.
+The more you learn about the greatest entrepreneurs in business, the more you realize although these individuals are admired for their accomplishments, they’re not always liked.

 In It For The Money

-What’s known is that becoming a successful entrepreneur can be a lucrative occupation.
-Others include marrying into wealth, or winning or inheriting money.
+What’s known is becoming a successful entrepreneur can be a lucrative occupation.
+Others include marrying into wealth, winning the lottery or inheriting money.

 There are just a select few entrepreneurs who generates wealth however.
 The very high majority struggle to make ends meet, and will eventually give up and fail.